 For me a sure sign of agrochemicals is that the saliva glands on my cheeks shut down completely.
 There might be still some saliva production from below the tongue but the cheeks are a strong sign for me.
 This effect stays in the mouth for a long time even if you drink a clean tea afterwards.

 Clean tea slides easily down your throat and doesn’t have resistance.
 This is also very connected to the quality of the tea and the brewing.
 But usually agrochemicals have stronger impact than brewing on the “swallowingness” of the tea.
-Look out for a slight pinching of the throat / back of the tongue in the late part of the swallowing.
+Look out for a slight contraction of the throat / back of the tongue in the late part of the swallowing.

 Body & other feelings

 Take a very long and very slow sniff from the dry leaves.
 No need to shake the leaves… There is usually a pinching sensation in your mucous membranes in the nose and/or slight headache/dizziness.

 Usually people have a small headache from drinking non-clean teas.
 But you need to listen carefully to the body feelings to spot it out.
 Sometimes I have headache with good and clean teas but it goes away quickly and is probably caused by neck/shoulder tensions.